-We seek applicants who are self-motivated and career-oriented to join an exciting and highly interactive research team.
-The research environment at MD Anderson is outstanding and nurturing, especially for applicants who are interested in cancer biology and translational collaborations.
+We seek highly motivated and career-oriented individuals to join our dynamic and collaborative research team.
+The research environment at MD Anderson Cancer Center offers exceptional support and numerous opportunities, particularly for those interested in the fields of cancer biology, cell biology, genetics, gene regulation, and translational collaborations.

-Please email your brief CV with publication list to firstname.lastname@example.org.
+To apply, please email a brief CV to firstname.lastname@example.org.